Floorp-Projects/Floorp/docs/setup/configuring_build_options.rst

 Mail (Thunderbird)
    .. code::

-      ac_add_options --enable-application=comm/mail
+      ac_add_options --enable-project=comm/mail

 Mozilla Suite (SeaMonkey)
    .. code::

-      ac_add_options --enable-application=suite
+      ac_add_options --enable-project=suite

 Calendar (Lightning Extension, uses Thunderbird)
    .. code::

-      ac_add_options --enable-application=comm/mail
+      ac_add_options --enable-project=comm/mail
       ac_add_options --enable-calendar

 Selecting build options
 ~~~~~~~~~~~~~~~~~~~~~~~

-The build options you choose depends on what application you are
+The build options you choose depends on what project you are
 building and what you will be using the build for.
 If you want to use
 the build regularly, you will want a release build without extra
 debugging information; if you are a developer who wants to hack the